Up to 35% Off Raised Beds

 Contents

-Depending on if you live in an arid climate or one that’s more humid, the type of dwarf palm you plant in your yard will differ.
+Depending on whether you live in an arid climate or one that’s more humid, the type of dwarf palm you plant will differ.
 Some can handle drought better, and some will prefer to be in a moist, humid environment year-round.
 So, where do you start?

 Arikury Palm